-A BUS is used to connect different network devices and to transfer a huge range of data, for example, serial bus, I2C bus, CAN bus. etc. The network works with TCP/IP Ethernet type the protocol.
-Examples of embedded networking include CAN, I2C, Component, sensor, and serial bus networking.
+A BUS is used to connect different network devices and to transfer a huge range of data, for example, serial bus, I2C bus, CAN bus, etc. TCP/IP The Ethernet network works with the protocol. type Examples of embedded networking include CAN, I2C, Component, sensor, and serial bus networking.